Margot Adler: Education

+At the core of Heretic's Heart is the correspondence between Margot and a GI in Vietnam that took place while she was a student at Berkeley.
+They wrote 200 pages of letters between the spring of 1967 to later that year when they finally met after he returned in October from a war he didn’t support but had had to fight to survive.
+He and Margot finally rendezvoused in San Francisco and spent several days together.
+However, the love affair did not last, and there is no record that they stayed in touch afterward although it came closest to the romantic obsessions spinning in her mind.

+After graduating from Berkeley Phi Beta Kappa with a degree in political science, she chose to pursue a career in journalism and was accepted into the Master’s Program at Columbia University.
+But being part of the establishment did not end her political activism.
+She and a friend, as part of their studies, joined the Venceremos Brigade harvesting sugar in Cuba to support the Cuban revolution and to counter the crippling impact of the USA's economic embargo against the country.
+Her stay ended when she was called back to her mother’s bedside in the final days of her battle with lung cancer.
+She died in 1970 at the age of 61.

 Journalism and radio

-During the mid-1960s, Adler worked as a volunteer reporter for KPFA-FM, the Pacifica Radio station in Berkeley, California.
+In 1971 Margot went to Washington, D.C. during the Nixon years to serve as bureau chief for Pacifica radio.
+These were difficult times for her.
+She struggled with her weight and body issues and felt “I was way over my head in the strange land of Richard Nixon’s Washington.
+On the outside I tried to look reasonably ‘straight’ and presentable; I spoke softly and politely.
+On the inside I was raging.”

 After returning to New York City, she worked at its sister station, WBAI-FM, where, in 1972, she created the talk show Hour of the Wolf (still on the air as hosted by Jim Freund), and later another talk show, called Unstuck in Time.

 Adler joined NPR in 1979 as a general assignment reporter, after spending a year as an NPR freelance reporter covering New York City, and subsequently worked on a great many pieces dealing with subjects as diverse as the death penalty, the right to die movement, the response to the war in Kosovo, computer gaming, the drug ecstasy, geek culture, children and technology and Pokémon.
 After 9/11, she focused much of her work on stories exploring the human factors in New York City, from the loss of loved ones, homes and jobs, to work in the relief effort.
 She was the host of Justice Talking up until the show ceased production on July 3, 2008.
 She was a regular voice on Morning Edition and All Things Considered.
 She was also co-producer of an award-winning radio drama, War Day.